pdoup/jmailx/README.md

 -  **size_le**: finds any messages that have a total size less or equal to the following value.
 The value can be any real non-negative number followed by the unit (kb or mb).
 Example for e-mails greater than 2.5 megabytes: `size_ge:2.5mb`.
 - **flags**: finds any messages with the following flag.
 Flags are used to tag messages.
 Two built-in flags can be specified as values, `seen` and `flagged`.
 Custom tags can also be used if they are supported by the mail server.

+The search term and the associated value must be separated by `:`.

 _Note_: Negating an option is possible by prepending `!` before the value, for instance, to fetch all messages **not** containing 'Work' in the subject, issue the following statement: `subject:!Work`

 **Search terms can also be combined** using logical operators between them.
 To ensure 2 search terms coexist the user can join the options with a `+` symbol.
 Furthermore, to make sure either term is present the user can join the terms with the `|` symbol.
 The evaluation order is from left to right.
 For reasons of testing and clarity, a natural language translation mechanism was also developed that convert search strings to natural language.
 For example, consider the following complete search expression `"subject:hello+from:test@gmail.com|size_le:4kb"`.
 This is equivalent to `((subject contains "hello" and sender is "test@gmail.com") or size less than "4096" bytes)"`.
 For more examples and test cases visit the [test suite](./src/test/java/iti/mail) folder.